PrairieLearn/marketing/exampleCourse/questions/gallery/intro/gallery.md

 The above question is still relatively simple.
 It can grade itself, but that's about it.
 PrairieLearn really shines when you can introduce an element of randomization to questions.

-To facilitate randomization, `question.html` files support the [Mustahce template syntax](https://mustache.github.io).
+To facilitate randomization, `question.html` files support the [Mustache template syntax](https://mustache.github.io).
 This allows you to easily include dynamically-generated values in your questions.
 Let's modify our previous `question.html` file to support randomization:

 ```html
 <p>